-The adopted RMPs should initiate a continuous process of monitoring, re-evaluation, and adaptation that requires regular stakeholder engagement.
-This iterative process is important for adapting to changing regional priorities and pressures, whilst also identifying the most suitable areas for future environmental enhancement, development, economic activity and avoiding the most environmentally sensitive areas.
-The benefits of this process include greater certainty to stakeholders and streamlining of the planning application process.
-It is important that, as part of the RMP process, measureable targets (such as Marine Ecosystem Objectives and the Socio-Economic Objectives they underpin) are defined and clearly contribute towards GES.
+The adopted RMPs should initiate a continuous The Shetland Islands Marine Spatial Plan is well process of monitoring, re-evaluation, and advanced and the NAFC Marine Centre has adaptation that requires regular stakeholder already undertaken an initial evaluation25.
+Whilst engagement.
+This iterative process is important it is still too early to measure the ecological and for adapting to changing regional priorities social impacts of the Plan, the progress and and pressures, whilst also identifying the performance of the Plan itself were evaluated, most suitable areas for future environmental which included: enhancement, development, economic activity and avoiding the most environmentally How helpful the Plan has been to users (e.g. sensitive areas.
+The benefits of this process developers, planners and licensing bodies) include greater certainty to stakeholders in terms of providing new information to and streamlining of the planning application guide activities; process.
+It is important that, as part of the RMP How the Plan has helped to guide process, measureable targets (such as Marine development opportunities; Ecosystem Objectives and the Socio-Economic How fisheries have used the Plan to develop Objectives they underpin) are defined and sustainable management measures; clearly contribute towards GES.

-To test the successful delivery of a plan, monitoring is required that utilises pre-determined indicators, based on the specific objectives of the Plan and these should be consistent across

-20http://www.marinerecreationandtourism.scot/?utm source=Update+standard+list&utm campaign=287737ac90-SEPA Update 15080508 05 2015&utm medium=email&utm term=0 1d4b1dd6b0-287737ac90-221748709 regions.
-Indeed, according to Ehler $(2014)^{23}$ Pomeroy et al. $(2004)^{24}$ assessment indicators should fall into three key categories:
+To test the successful delivery of a plan, monitoring is required that utilises predetermined indicators, based on the specific objectives of the Plan and these should be consistent across regions.
+Indeed, according to Ehler (2014)23 Pomeroy et al. (2004)24 assessment indicators should fall into three key categories: